jito-foundation/restaking/docs/_tools/00_cli.md

 ###### **Subcommands:**

 * `initialize` — Creates a new vault
-* `create-token-metadata` — Creates token metadata for the VRT
+* `create-token-metadata` — Creates token metadata for the vault's LRT token
-* `update-token-metadata` — Updates token metadata for the VRT
+* `update-token-metadata` —
 * `initialize-vault-update-state-tracker` — Starts the vault update cycle
 * `crank-vault-update-state-tracker` — Cranks the vault update state tracker, needs to be run per operator
 * `close-vault-update-state-tracker` — Ends the vault update cycle